 Exhibition Dates: January 17 - March 30, 2014

-Childs will present a new series of hyper-realistic & finely details paintings, based on his own photographs, that are a rejoinder to contemporary attitudes about beauty in painting.
-He has done this by carefully choosing images that both test the limits of what is an acceptable level of sentimentality for critical art, and offer visual pleasures that also contain sensations of alienation and loss.
-With a relatively small number of works, “How to Make a World” is meant to engage the various and contradicting claims made on painting regarding beauty, artistic merit, and its relevance as a medium.
+Childs will present a new series of hyper-realistic and finely detailed paintings, based on his own photographs, that are a rejoinder to contemporary attitudes about beauty in painting.
+He has done this by carefully choosing images that both test the limits of acceptable sentimentality for critical art and offer visual pleasures that also contain sensations of alienation and loss.
+With a relatively small number of works, “How to make a world” is meant to engage the various and contradicting claims made on painting regarding beauty, artistic merit, and its relevance as a medium.

 Generous support for MAEP is provided by The McKnight Foundation and Jerome Foundation.
 Additional support provided by RBC Wealth Management.

 2400 Third Avenue South

 Minneapolis, Minnesota 55404